barsimark/barsimark.github.io/_posts/2024-07-10-alphafold.md

 A combination of these two datasets were used in the final training, which consisted of 75% self-distillation and 25% Protein Data Bank data.

 Two additional databases were also used for both training and inference: a genetic database, and a structure database.
 The genetic database was used for getting Multiple Sequence Alignments (MSA).
 According to the Multiple Sequence Alignment Wikipedia page, MSA is “the process or the result of sequence alignment of three or more biological sequences, generally protein, DNA, or RNA.
-These alignments are used to infer evolutionary relationships via phylogenetic analysis and can highlight homologous features between sequences.”
-(Wikipedia, 2024).
+These alignments are used to infer evolutionary relationships via phylogenetic analysis and can highlight homologous features between sequences.” <d-cite key="wikimsa"></d-cite>.
 The second, structure database was required for helping the model find the exact, correct three-dimensional structure of the given protein.

 {% include figure.liquid loading="eager" path="assets/img/alphafold/msa.png" class="img-fluid rounded z-depth-1" %}
 <div class="caption">
-    An example for Multiple Sequence Alignment (Biorender, 2024)
+    An example for Multiple Sequence Alignment<d-cite key="biorender"></d-cite>
 </div>

 For accuracy assessment, the so-called CASP14 assessment was used, which is the gold-standard for protein structure accuracy prediction.